Bo Welch

-Robert W. Welch III (born 1951) is an American production designer, art director, film and television director and occasional actor.
-He is best known for his collaborations with directors such as Tim Burton and Barry Sonnenfeld.
+Robert W. "Bo" Welch III (born 1951) is an American production designer, art director, film and television director, and occasional actor.
+He is best known for his collaborations with filmmakers such as Tim Burton and Barry Sonnenfeld, and for directing 2003's The Cat in the Hat.
+During his career, Welch received a BAFTA Award as well as nominations for four Academy Awards and two Primetime Emmy Awards.
+In 2025, he was honored with Art Directors Guild Lifetime Achievement Award.

-Early life

-Welch was born in Yardley, Pennsylvania.